What You Can Do

 Assesses physical, mental, and financial needs of elders and dependent adults.
 Locates assets and arranges for disposition.
 Estate Investigators secure assets and provide money management.

 Assists veterans and dependents in obtaining benefits, including homeless vet outreach.

 Provides direct services to elder and dependent victims/witnesses.
 Also provides court escorts, court support, information and referral assistance.

 Investigates conservatorship cases; appoints conservators at hearings; and oversees conservatorships, and elder's funds spent in their behalf.

-SJ COUNTY SHERIFF'S OFFICE
+SAN JOAQUIN COUNTY SHERIFF'S OFFICE

 Investigates reports of crimes against elders and dependent adults.

 Prosecutes crimes against elders and dependent adults and provides assistance to crime victims.